1997 Asian financial crisis: Economic reforms

 The IMF's support was conditional on a series of economic reforms, the "structural adjustment package" (SAP).
 The SAPs called on crisis-struck nations to reduce government spending and deficits, allow insolvent banks and financial institutions to fail, and aggressively raise interest rates.
 The reasoning was that these steps would restore confidence in the nations' fiscal solvency, penalize insolvent companies, and protect currency values.
 Above all, it was stipulated that IMF-funded capital had to be administered rationally in the future, with no favored parties receiving funds by preference.
 In at least one of the affected countries the restrictions on foreign ownership were greatly reduced.

 There were to be adequate government controls set up to supervise all financial activities, ones that were to be independent, in theory, of private interest.
 Insolvent institutions had to be closed, and insolvency itself had to be clearly defined.
 In addition, financial systems were to become "transparent", that is, provide the kind of financial information used in the West to make financial decisions.

 As countries fell into crisis, many local businesses and governments that had taken out loans in US dollars, which suddenly became much more expensive relative to the local currency which formed their earned income, found themselves unable to pay their creditors.
 The dynamics of the situation were similar to that of the Latin American debt crisis.
 The effects of the SAPs were mixed and their impact controversial.
 Critics, however, noted the contractionary nature of these policies, arguing that in a recession, the traditional Keynesian response was to increase government spending, prop up major companies, and lower interest rates.

 The reasoning was that by stimulating the economy and staving off recession, governments could restore confidence while preventing economic loss.
-They pointed out that the U.S. government had pursued expansionary policies, such as lowering interest rates, increasing government spending, and cutting taxes, when the United States itself entered a recession in 2001, and arguably the same in the fiscal and monetary policies during the 2008–2009 Global Financial Crisis.
+They pointed out that the U.S. government had pursued expansionary policies, such as lowering interest rates, increasing government spending, and cutting taxes, when the United States itself entered a recession in 2001, and arguably the same in the fiscal and monetary policies during the 2008 financial crisis.

 Many commentators in retrospect criticized the IMF for encouraging the developing economies of Asia down the path of "fast-track capitalism", meaning liberalization of the financial sector (elimination of restrictions on capital flows), maintenance of high domestic interest rates to attract portfolio investment and bank capital, and pegging of the national currency to the dollar to reassure foreign investors against currency risk.